Our PE Vision

 ‘Creating a healthy, active lifestyle whilst challenging children to be independent and respectful through their enjoyment of PE.
 We aim to give the children we work with the optimism and desire to achieve their goals’

 In Early Years the children access PE through the subject Physical Development where the children develop their gross motor and fine motor skills.
-Children also have access to this subject throughout the day including using the Trim trail, completing the daily Mile and using the bikes, scooters and play equipment in the outdoor environment.
+Children also have access to this subject throughout the day including using the Trim trail, completing the daily Mile and using the bikes, scooters and play equipment in the outdoor early years environment.

 Through PE we try to encourage positive play.
 We expect children to understand and follow the rules, these are then being carried into the classroom and onto the playground.
 We try to create challenges for children to push themselves not only in sport but in their studies.
 We also encourage competition in order for children to learn how to win or lose.
 At Beacon Primary we try to install our children with a ‘will’ to succeed in all that they do.